MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/iberoamerica/ltm-chl-vend-e-invoice.md

 During the import process, vendors are identified by their tax exempt number.
 To enable correct vendor identification, follow these steps.

 1. Go to **Accounts payable** \> **Vendors** \> **All vendors**, and select a vendor.
-2. On the **Invoice and delivery** FastTab, in the **Tax exempt number** field, enter a valid tax registration number for the vendor.
-This number is used to identify the vendor during import, by matching it to the value of the **Invoice\\cac:AccountingSupplierParty\\cac:Party\\cac:PartyLegalEntity\\cbc:CompanyID** element in the import XML file.
+2. On the **LATAM** FastTab, in the **Country identification number** field, enter a valid identification number of the country for the vendor.
+This number is used to identify the vendor during import, by matching it to the value of the **DTE\\Documento\\Encabezado\\RUTEmisor** element in the import XML file.

 ### Configure products